 Belville is ideally located in the fastest growing county in the State of North Carolina and one of the fastest growing regions in the nation.
 We sit just across the river from Downtown Wilmington and are just a short drive away from Brunswick County’s beautiful beaches, as well as Bald Head Island.

 As our community responsibly grows in the coming years, Belville’s goal is to remain a welcoming and enjoyable place to live, work, raise a family, and build a business by maintaining a focus on recreation, the environment, and history.
 This goal enhances the region’s economic development to improve the quality of life of our residents for generations to come.

-Belville is the home of the Brunswick Riverwalk.
+Belville is the home of the Belville Riverwalk.
 This park provides an opportunity to separate yourself from the hustle-bustle of everyday life and connect with nature.
 You can access the natural beauty of the Brunswick River through the park, and find a variety of wildlife, birds, and trees.
-There is a public boat ramp and fishing pier as well as picnic facilities, walking trails and a playground.
+There is a public boat ramp, kayak launch and fishing pier as well as picnic facilities, walking trails, a music pavilion and playgrounds.

 The Riverwalk’s Duke Energy Education Pavilion accommodates the NC K-12 Science Core Curricula through live interaction with the environment.
 Classes held within the Pavilion can be broadcast live via WiFi and Skype enabling live interaction by all of Brunswick County’s students.

 On Veterans Day 2019, Belville commemorated the extraordinary lives of those in service to the nation by unveiling the Veterans Memorial at the Belville Riverwalk.
 The Memorial honors the men and women who served our country through a beautiful monument and commemorative bricks.